The 'Best city in the North West'...

 Preston and Chorley are very well situated for motorway links and public transport.
 Royal Preston Hospital is a frequent stop on local bus routes, and the nearest train station can be easily reached by bus in less than half an hour.
 Parking for staff on-site can be applied for as it’s run on a permit basis; however, there are plenty of alternatives for getting to work on time!
 Our staff can easily apply for permits that allow them to park on our Chorley site, on our Business Centre site, or on the Preston Grasshopper’s Rugby Club car park; each site has a free park and ride facility or bus service that runs regularly to and from Chorley & South Ribble Hospital and Royal Preston, and helps to reach staff who commute from different areas and want to avoid driving.

 For those members of staff who have moved to join us, or simply enjoy visiting new places around the country or even further afield, we have fantastic connections by rail, car and plane nearby to get you wherever you want to go.

-Lancashire is a diverse county, from the sweeping coastline in the west and famous seaside attractions of Blackpool, to areas of oustanding natural beauty and picturesque countryside of the Ribble Valley, and historical Lancaster, home to a medieval castle, and thriving culture and arts scene.
+Lancashire is a diverse county, from the sweeping coastline in the west and famous seaside attractions of Blackpool, to areas of outstanding natural beauty and picturesque countryside of the Ribble Valley, and historical Lancaster, home to a medieval castle, and thriving culture and arts scene.

-A beacon for foodies, there are bustling local markets, gastropubs, artisan producers and michelin-starred restaurants.
+A beacon for foodies, there are bustling local markets, gastropubs, artisan producers and Michelin-starred restaurants.

 Lancashire is also the perfect location from which to visit the attractions of the North West and beyond.
 The Yorkshire Dales, Lake District, Manchester and Liverpool are on the doorstep, and Scotland and London are just a train journey away.